By Christie Vanover | Published December 8, 2018 | Last Updated February 28, 2023

-Next, it’s time for a kiss of smoke.
-If you’re using a pellet grill, set the temp to 300F degrees, and be sure to line the pan under the grate with foil, because this cook is messy.
+If you’re using a pellet grill, set the temp to 300F degrees, and be sure to line the pan under the grate with aluminum foil, because this cook is messy.

 If you’re using a gas or charcoal grill, be sure to cook over indirect heat (the side without coals or the burners on).